 It’s an enviable dilemma to be in: Two companies are vying for your multi-lingual talents in a bid to add value and excellence to their team.
 One is a well-known, national brand with shiny, modern offices and the other is a smaller, family firm with slightly less up-to-date facilities.
 They are both offering you the same job on the same wage … So, which one do you pick?

 There can be many pros and cons on either side.
 Working for a big brand may seem exciting and glamorous but you can often feel overwhelmed or faceless.
 Equally, a smaller firm may feel more homely, but where will it take your career?

-Deciding what size of company you want to work in can be just as important as any other deciding factor throughout your job search – although you may not have realised how much of an impact it can have.
+of company you want to work in can be just as important as any other deciding factor throughout your job search – although you may not have realised how much of an impact it can have.

 Here is a list of just some of the positives for working for either a large or a smaller company.

 - Wider experience and better overall understanding of the business

 - Increased interaction with senior members of staff